 Ragnar Ólafsson – Teatr Barakah, Krakow; Fabruary 21st, 2019

 When Ragnar Ólafsson’s Tour was announced originally, I had planned to see two or three concerts, which then turned into three and eventually nine in a row.
-Krakow was only the first one of those and the second gig of the tour.
+Krakow was only the first one of those and my second gig of the tour.
 The venue was really nice, the audience was a good one and i just enjoyed being there.
 I could not have wished for a better start to the tour.

 It was a long trip to Krakow.
 After Jim Kroft’s concert in Hamburg, I took a night bus at 2:30, arrived in Berlin at 6:30 and continued towards Krakow 1.5 hours later.
-Once I got there in the afternoon, allI wanted to so was sleep, so I took a refreshing nap, a shower, grabbed some food and set out to the venue.
+Once I got there in the afternoon, allI wanted to do was sleep, so I took a refreshing nap, a shower, grabbed some food and set out to the venue.
 It was a different one than the last time around and I wondered what it would be like.
 Ran into Bartek, Ragnar and that night’s guest singer, Karina, when I arrived, said hello, had a tea and waited.
 They liked the venue, a small theater behind the bar.
 That was a good start.

 Once we got in I understood – it looked nice and the light was alright.
 If the sound matched that, it was going to be OK.
 As I settled in my seat A. and K. walked in.
 Had I known they were there, I could have kept them a seat.
 N. also arrived and I saw a few more familiar faces.
 By then it was almost showtime already and soon support Kamil Juszczyk started playing.
 All his songs were in Polish, but I really liked his voice and the music.
 He had two guests that joined him on selected songs and made it even more interesting.
 I enjoyed his set a lot.